 This document is to help you understand when and what will happen during your stay in Cyprus.

-Prior to attending for treatment in Cyprus you will be guided through the UK part of your treatment by the International Patient Co-ordinator, she will assist you with donor request completion as well as supporting you through your preparation.
+Prior to your treatment in Cyprus our Patient’s Assistant and our International Patients Coordinator will guide you with your preparation at home.
+They will assist you with the donor request completion as well as supporting you through your journey.